selamshim/skin-care/README.md

 # Features Left to Implement
 - In this website users will get to know their types of skin and information about different products then they sign up choosing the type of skin they have.
 After they are signed up the website will suggest the right types of skin care products and routines they need to follow.

 # Testing and validation

 ## Html Validation
+- All Html file has been checked using [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-maths%2F) and it returned "No errors or warnings to show"

+## CSS Validation
+- The file style.css has been checked using The W3C CSS Validation Service and validates as CSS level 3 + SVG.

 •Navigation Bar